Nadernoon/Dobby-70B-chat--go/README.md

 Overview
 -
- with this code you can integrate with Chat with Dobby-70B via Fireworks API write code with go
+ with this code you can integrate with Chat with Dobby-70B via Fireworks API. write code with go

 code